freenas/freenas-docs/userguide/tasks.rst

 Saving a new replication adds an entry to :menuselection:`Tasks --> Replication Tasks`.
 The columns show the various settings for the replication.
-The :guilabel:`State` shows the result of the most recent replication and updates when a new replication starts.
-Clicking a :guilabel:`State` entry opens the log for the most recent replication.
+The :guilabel:`State` shows the status of the most recent replication.
+Clicking a :guilabel:`State` shows the replication log.

 .. _zfs_repl_task_list_fig: